OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/apply-content-security-policy.md

 Once you set CSP, monitor the blocked resources using the management console of the environment in **Service Center**:

 1. Go to the **Monitoring** section and select the **Errors** option.
-1. Set the eSpace filter to SecurityUtils to only see the resources blocked by CSP.
+1. Set the eSpace filter to CSPReport to only see the resources blocked by CSP.

 When configuring CSP take the following risks of misconfiguration into account: